jaalto/project--emacs-epackage-template/README.rst

         PACKAGE-xactivate.el    optional: Code to activate extension

 *NOTE:* This document is just a quick reference.
-The full details of epackage format and description of all the files can be found from the manual.
+The full details of concept description of all the files in deteail can be found from the manual.
 See REFERENCES at the bottom.

 The Epackage Primer